aitonal/SCANNER-INURLBR/README.md

               --command-all 'php miniexploit.php -t _TARGET_ -s output.txt'
     [!]
 Observation:

-    _TARGET_ will be replaced by the URL/target found, although if the user
-    doesn't input the get, only the domain will be executed.
+    _TARGET_ will be replaced by the URL/target found, although if the user. only the domain will be executed.

     _TARGETFULL_ will be replaced by the original URL / target found.